tlog-dev/eazy/FORMAT_DESCRIPTION.md

 ```

 As copying from offset 0 doesn't make much sence it's used as a special case to encode zero bytes.
+Logically we copy not yet written byte from output stream which is consider is x00.

 ```
 []byte{Copy | 15, OffLong, 0} // emit 15 zero bytes